Customizing WordPress Themes with CSS

 Themes are one of WordPress’ biggest selling points.
 The right theme can make your website really stand out.
 However, you’ll usually want to make at least a few custom changes to whatever theme you use, in order to get everything just right.

 In most cases, you’ll need to use Cascading Style Sheets (CSS) to customize the style of your theme.
 With WordPress, there are several ways you can do this.
-Even if you don’t have any experience dealing with code, you can easily add your own CSS tweaks.
+Even if you don’t have any experience dealing with code, you can easily add your own CSS tweaks to the WordPress theme.

-In this guide, we’ll take a look at three methods you can use to add custom CSS to WordPress.
+In this guide, we’ll take a look at three methods you can use to add and edit custom CSS in WordPress.
 We’ll walk you through the entire process, and talk about when it makes sense to use each technique.
 Let’s get started!

 Add Custom CSS with Theme Customizer